The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: RESULTS

-The most constraining upper limits are on GRB 050509B, which was observed rapidly by ROTSE \citep{RykoffGCN050509B} and RAPTOR \citep{WozniakGCN050509B}, an upper limit of $R_C>18.75$ is found after just 30 seconds.
-Furthermore, \cite{Bloom050509B} give an upper limit $R_C>24.3$ at only 0.09 days after the GRB, almost four magnitudes deeper than needed to detect any Type II GRB in the sample of Paper I. The faintest Type I afterglow in our sample is that of GRB 051227, discovered by the VLT \citep{MalesaniGCN051227a} and seen to decay very rapidly, possibly due to post-jet-break decay.
-The only afterglow of a Type I GRB (and a controversial one at that) that is comparable to the typical Type II GRB afterglows is that of GRB 060614 \citep{DellavalleNature, FynboNature, GalyamNature, Mangano060614}.
-This afterglow starts out faint but rises to a peak at about 0.25 days, followed by a typical afterglow decay that includes a jet break \citep{Mangano060614}.
+The most constraining upper limits at early times are on GRB 050509B (Figure \ref{Bigfig1ULSec}), which was observed rapidly by ROTSE \citep{RykoffGCN050509B} and RAPTOR \citep{WozniakGCN050509B}, an upper limit of $R_C>18.75$ is found after just 30 s.
+Furthermore, \cite{Bloom050509B} give an upper limit $R_C>24.4$ at only 0.09 days after the GRB, over 1 mag deeper than needed to detect any Type II GRB in the sample of Paper I\footnote{Note that the two faintest GRBs at this time are GRB 080913, which was at an extremely high redshift \citep{Greiner080913}, and GRB 070802, which was highly extincted \citep{Kruehler070802, Eliasdottir070802}.
+GRB 080913 was completely undetected in the $R_C$ band, this composite light curve was created by shifting the NIR data via the derived spectral slope to the magnitude that would be expected in the $R_C$ in a completely ionized universe \citep[see][]{Kann050904}.
+The light curve of GRB 070802 is also a composite made up of mostly NIR detections shifted to the $R_C$ band, it was completely undetected in $R_C$ at early times.
+Therefore, both of these light curves do not represent the actual observational capabilities.}.
+At about 0.05 days after the GRB, one GRB, 080503, sticks out (Figure \ref{Bigfig1DetInSec}), with both upper limits and a single detection at $\approx26$th mag, these are the deepest early detections and non-detections achieved for an afterglow so far \citep{Perley080503}.
+At $\approx0.1$ days, the afterglow of GRB 090515 (Figure \ref{Bigfig1DetInSec}) is also found to be exceedingly faint \citep{Rowlinson090515}.
+In both cases, detections were achieved only due to the combination of 8 m-class telescopes and excellent observing conditions.
+The faintest Type I afterglows in our sample around one day are those of GRB 051227 (Figure \ref{Bigfig1DetInSec}), discovered by the VLT \citep{MalesaniGCN051227a} and seen to decay very rapidly, possibly due to post-jet-break decay \citep[][see Appendix \kref{AppA}]{BergerHighzSGRB, D'AvanzoThree}, as well as GRB 090515, even though this afterglow decays very slowly \citep[note that a very late and even deeper observation shows that there is no underlying host galaxy contributing to this slow decay,][]{Rowlinson090515}.
+At later times, another extremely faint and rapidly decaying afterglow is that of GRB 070707 (Figure \ref{Bigfig1DetInSec}), which also had a very faint host galaxy \citep{Piranomonte070707}.
+Note that in both cases, the host galaxy magnitude has been subtracted, the deepest data points have large errors.
+The only afterglow of a Type I GRB (and a controversial one at that) that is comparable to the brighter Type II GRB afterglows is that of GRB 060614 \citep[Figure \ref{Bigfig1DetSec},][]{DellavalleNature, FynboNature, GalyamNature, Mangano060614, Xu060505060614}.
+This afterglow starts out faint but rises to a peak at about 0.25 days \citep{GalyamNature}, followed by a typical afterglow decay that includes a jet break \citep{Mangano060614, Xu060505060614}.
+The afterglow of GRB 050724, which experiences a flare at the time of its earliest detection \citep[Figure \ref{Bigfig1DetSec},][]{Malesani050724}, is comparable to the mean magnitude of the Type II GRB afterglow sample at this time but decays rapidly.